aditideveloper828/graph_algorithms/README.md

 2. BFS in bubbles.py
 3. Topological sorting (with DFS) in package.py
 4. Prim's algorithm for a minimum spanning tree in snow.py

+There is a test() function in each file that contains a few of the test cases used.